jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

  Cenny: Neural Network Team Member:
  * Made initial neural net model and experimented with hyperparameters
- * Annotated jupyter notebook and arranged into logical flow
+ * Annotated Jupyter notebook and arranged into logical flow
  * Contributed to Abstract and First Milestone write-up and wrote Discussion section of final write-up

  Leela: